History of Europe in Timeline

 In 1999, 12 of the 15 members of the EU joined the Eurozone, replacing their national currencies with the euro.

-In 2004, Pan and Pfeil counted 87 distinct "peoples of Europe", of which 33 form the majority population in at least one sovereign state, while the remaining 54 constitute ethnic minorities.
+In 2004, Pan and Pfeil counted 87 distinct "peoples of Europe", with 33 forming the majority in at least one sovereign state and the remaining 54 constituting ethnic minorities.

 In 2005, the EU had an overall net gain from immigration of 1.8 million people, accounting for almost 85% of Europe's total population growth.

-In 2009, Europe remained the wealthiest region, with $37.1 trillion in assets under management, representing one-third of the world's wealth.
-Wealth surpassed its pre-crisis year-end peak.
+In 2009, Europe remained the wealthiest region, with $37.1 trillion in assets under management, representing one-third of the world's wealth, surpassing its pre-crisis year-end peak.

-In 2010, fears of a sovereign debt crisis developed concerning some countries in Europe, especially Greece, Ireland, Spain, and Portugal.
-Measures were taken by leading Eurozone countries, particularly for Greece.
+In 2010, fears of a sovereign debt crisis arose concerning some European countries, particularly Greece, Ireland, Spain, and Portugal, leading to measures taken by leading Eurozone countries.

 In 2012, the EU-27 unemployment rate was 10.3%, with a rate of 22.4% for those aged 15–24.

-By 2013, the European Union had expanded to include 28 European countries, reinforcing Europe as a major economical and political power.
+By 2013, the EU had expanded to include 28 European countries, solidifying its position as a major economic and political center of power.

-In June 2016, a referendum on EU membership was held in the United Kingdom.
+In June 2016, a referendum on EU membership was held, which eventually led to the United Kingdom withdrawing from the EU in January 2020.

 According to a 2016 International Monetary Fund assessment, Europe's GDP per capita was US$21,767.

-In 2016, the richest 20% of households in Europe earned over five times more than the poorest 20%.
+In 2016, the richest 20% of households in Europe earned over five times more than the poorest 20%, indicating rising income inequality since the 1980s.

-On January 31, 2020, the United Kingdom officially withdrew from the European Union, following the results of the June 2016 referendum.
+In January 2020, the United Kingdom withdrew from the European Union as a result of the June 2016 referendum on EU membership.

-In 2021, Europe had a total population of about 745 million, which is about 10% of the world's population.
-This made it the third-largest continent by population after Asia and Africa.
+In 2021, Europe had a total population of approximately 745 million, which constitutes about 10% of the world population, making it the third-largest continent in terms of population after Asia and Africa.

-On February 24, 2022, Russia launched a full-scale invasion of Ukraine, escalating the Russo-Ukrainian War and causing a major humanitarian and refugee crisis in Europe.
+In February 2022, Russia launched a full-scale invasion of Ukraine, escalating the Russo-Ukrainian War and causing a significant humanitarian and refugee crisis in Europe.

 The United Nations predicts that Europe will decline in population between 2022 and 2050 by −7 per cent, without changing immigration movements.

-In 2023, the population of Europe was estimated to be about 742 million according to UN estimates.
+In 2023, the population of Europe was estimated to be about 742 million people, slightly more than one-ninth of the world's population, according to UN estimates.

-In 2024, according to the V-Dem Democracy indices, Belarus, Russia, and Turkey are considered the least democratic countries in Europe.
+In 2024, according to the V-Dem Democracy indices, Belarus, Russia, and Turkey were identified as the least democratic countries in Europe.

-According to a population projection by the UN Population Division, Europe's population may fall to between 680 and 720 million people by 2050.
+According to a population projection by the UN Population Division, by 2050 Europe's population may fall to between 680 and 720 million people, which would be 7% of the world population at that time.